INDUSTRY LINKS CASE STUDY

 Developing an engineering career

 “I love my job.
 It’s challenging, interesting and diverse – I have a great work/life balance and just want more of the same.”
-Natasha decided on enginering as a career because she loved maths and physics at school and enjoyed problem-solving.
+Natasha decided on engineering as a career because she loved maths and physics at school and enjoyed problem-solving.
 “I wanted to work in an industry that was always changing and where there’s always something to learn.”

 Working part-time hasn’t changed this aspect of her role.
 “My job involves travel, usually day trips, to some of the most beautiful parts of New Zealand to visit hydro stations.”
 Natasha assists with ensuring that Trustpower meets all new regulations, from both government and Transpower.
 Managing that change through to compliance is part of her day-to-day role.